LJulien27/StudyInterrupt/README.md

-# StudyInterrupt (group 24 on Brightspace)

-StudyInterrupt is an AI-powered browser extension designed to keep users accountable for their study goals.
-The extension monitors the user's browsing activity and interrupts non-productive tasks (e.g., watching YouTube, scrolling through social media, or reading unrelated news) at user-defined intervals (e.g., every 30 minutes).
-When triggered, it forces the user to complete a quick study-related activity, such as answering a course-related quiz question or solving a coding challenge.
-Using AI, users can upload course material, and the extension will dynamically generate personalized quizzes or exercises based on the content.
-For coding enthusiasts, the extension provides algorithm and data structure problems tailored to technical interview preparation.
-After completing the task, users can resume their activity, making it a powerful tool for staying productive while ensuring continuous learning.
+# StudyBreak (Formerly StudyInterrupt)

+StudyBreak is a browser extension designed to transform digital distractions into active learning opportunities.
+Instead of passively blocking websites, StudyBreak monitors browsing activity and interrupts non-productive tasks (like social media or video streaming) at user-defined intervals.
+To resume their activity, users must complete a quick, study-related task, such as answering a quiz, reading a short educational article, or watching a relevant video clip.
+Unlike generic blockers, StudyBreak puts you in control of your learning.
+Users **create and submit their own quizzes**, allowing them to tailor the interruptions specifically to their current coursework or exam material.
+We have moved away from solitary study to a social, competitive model.
+Users can now:
+* **Share Sessions:** Join the same study session as friends to sync interruptions and content, ensuring everyone takes a "break" to learn at the same time.
+* **Compete on Leaderboards:** Track performance against peers to see who scores higher on interruption quizzes.
+* **Earn Rewards:** Gain points for completing tasks and maintaining study streaks, making accountability fun and engaging.
 <br>

 # Contributors: